Faculty

 Undergraduate Research Assistant

-Marissa is a second-year master’s student in the applied psychology program with a major core field in developmental psychology.
+Marissa earned her master’s degree in applied psychology with a major core field in developmental psychology.
 She joined the lab in August 2023 after graduating from Texas Tech University, where she first developed her interest in psychology.
-Her research interests focus on child development, with a particular emphasis on health psychology, positive psychology, self-perception, and interpersonal relationships.
-After completing her master’s, she plans to pursue a PhD in order to ultimately become a private practice psychologist.
+Her research interests focus on child development, with an emphasis on health psychology, positive psychology, self-perception, and interpersonal relationships.
+She plans to pursue a PhD with the goal of becoming a private practice psychologist.